Data-Fi-Nigeria-LAMISPlus/LAMISPlus-release/README.md

 # LAMISPlus-release
-This repository we house all LAMISPlus stable release module jars
+This repository houses all LAMISPlus stable release module jars